gounmanned/unmanned.team/README.md

 > ### Light clients
 >
 > At Unmanned, we don't think every product needs React, a bundler, a state management library, and a 400MB `node_modules` folder to render a dashboard.
 Every dependency you add is code you didn't write, running with the same trust as code you did.
-So Vex's frontend is built with **plain HTML, CSS, and JavaScript**, structured like a *light client*: the browser renders state and calls an API.
+So VEX's frontend is built with **plain HTML, CSS, and JavaScript**, structured like a *light client*: the browser renders state and calls an API.
 >
 ---

 ## Quickstart

-Clone the repo, then run the Vex frontend against the **production backend** using your normal account:
+Clone the repo, then run the VEX frontend against the **production backend** using your normal account:

 ```bash
 git clone https://github.com/gounmanned/unmanned.team.git